-At this stage of the disease, the treatment is focused on keeping the disease from becoming worst or slowing it down.
+At this stage of the disease, the treatment focuses on keeping the disease from becoming worse or slowing it down.

-The end-stage liver disease shows signs of decompensation and is irreversible and cannot be treated with medication and only liver transplant can help.
+The end-stage liver disease shows signs of decompensation and is irreversible and cannot be treated with medication, and only a liver transplant can help.
 Decompensation includes hepatic encephalopathy, variceal bleed, kidney

 impairment, ascites, lung issues.
 The decompensated liver disease allows these patients to be prioritized on the transplant list.